 E1 signalling between the local Control and the User Plane function would flow over the transport network, e.g., between the distributed entity and the data center.
 This scenario may introduce higher control plane latency for E1 interface compared to Scenario 1.
 The impact of the extra-latency depends on the characteristics of the transport network and can be limited by a careful network design and opportune transport network infrastructure.

-Editor’s Note: The drawbacks on Scenario 2 needs to be further clarified.

 6.2.3 Scenario 3

 Benefits